-At [SCHOOL NAME] there are times that we routinely screen students for safeguarding reasons while on other occasions it may be necessary to conduct searches more randomly.
+At Greenvale School there may be exceptional times where we routinely screen students for safeguarding reasons while on other occasions it may be necessary to conduct searches more randomly.
 Any such searches/screening will always be done in accordance with advisory guidance and full details of our school's approach are detailed in our [POLICY NAME] policy.

-6.20 Serious Youth Violence and Knife Crime
+6.21 Serious Youth Violence and Knife Crime

-In line with the recommendations that came out of the recent DfE report, Safeguarding students and young people in education from knife crime, March 2019 which summarises their findings and recommendations from a research project in London on knife crime in education we will carry out routine screening and searches as above.
+In line with the recommendations that came out of the recent DfE report, Safeguarding children and young people in education from knife crime, March 2019 which summarises their findings and recommendations from a research project in London on knife crime in education we will carry out routine screening and searches as above.

-In Lewisham a weekly Concerns Hub is held to discuss students at risk of being victims to this crime and we will follow the referral process to direct the relevant students accordingly by emailing PLMailbox-ConcernHub@met.police.uk.
+In Lewisham a weekly Concerns Hub is held to discuss children at risk of being victims to this crime and we will follow the referral process to direct the relevant children accordingly by emailing PLMailbox-ConcernHub@met.police.uk.

-6.21 Contextual Safeguarding
+6.22 Contextual Safeguarding